Description

 'A maximum drawdown is the maximum loss from a peak to a trough of a portfolio, before a new peak is attained.
 Maximum Drawdown is an indicator of downside risk over a specified time period.
 It can be used both as a stand-alone measure or as an input into other metrics such as 'Return over Maximum Drawdown' and the Calmar Ratio.
 Maximum Drawdown is expressed in percentage terms.'

-• The maximum reduction from previous high over 5 years of Leveraged Gold-Currency Strategy is -15.2 days, which is greater, thus better compared to the benchmark GLD (-22 days) in the same period.
+• The maximum drop from peak to valley over 5 years of Leveraged Gold-Currency Strategy is -15.2 days, which is larger, thus better compared to the benchmark GLD (-22 days) in the same period.

 MaxDuration: